Security Systems

 Your alarm is, in that scenario, a very expensive noise maker.

-Many alarm systems, particularly those installed or upgraded in the 2010s, were fitted with GSM communicators that transmitted alarm signals over the 2G or 3G mobile network.
+Many alarm systems, particularly those installed or upgraded in the 2010s, were fitted with GSM communicators that transmitted alarm signals over older mobile networks.

-Many legacy alarm communicators and wireless security devices still rely on 2G or 3G connectivity.
-Some legacy systems will not notify the GSM unit when the SIM card has stopped communicating.
-This is one of the most common causes of silent system failure in older monitored alarm systems.
+Some legacy alarm communicators and wireless security devices still rely on ageing mobile technology.
+Some systems will not make it obvious at the panel when the SIM or mobile path has stopped communicating.
+This is one of the awkward causes of silent system failure in older monitored alarm systems.

 3. The Digital Stop-Sell Is Already Active